RCL/RTZX/README.md

 point with a value of 9 will have 9 points rendered around it, with them being concentrated primarily in its center.

+  Here's the youtube video of it in action: https://www.youtube.com/watch?v=-syTIinQFQQ

 ## Background

   This is an honest raytracer, at least for a certain definition of honesty -